bytex-solutions/snamp/docs/gateways/ssh-gateway.md

 Note that parameters related to thread pool is omitted.
 See **SNAMP Configuration Guide** page for more information about thread pool configuration.
 Other parameters will be ignored.

-SSH Resource Adapter supports the following authentication techniques:
+SSH Gateway supports the following authentication techniques:

 1. Using simple _username/password_ pair - specify `userName` and `password` configuration parameters
 1. Using _username/password_ pairs defined in _JAAS_ realm - specify `jaasDomain` configuration parameter